Adarsh-hash-dot/ChatUIReact/README.md

 ## Lessons Learned

-I have learned about useState, useEffect, state management, MUI usage for developing compnents, module CSS, props  passing.
+I have learned about useState, useEffect, state management, MUI, module CSS, props  passing.

 - A short method to center a div is